Zhiyi-Jin/discrete_choice_model/README.md

 I use an individual-level version of the ACS sample that is provided through the USA IPUMS program housed at the Minnesota Population Center in this project.
 IPUMS now o ers microdata related to other US-based surveys, as well as census microdata from over 100 other countries.
 More information about IPUMS can be found at the https://www.ipums.org/

 **Purpose:**
 The purpose of this project is to study migration, specifically examine the relationship between income and migration.
-Florida is the targeted states in this project.
+Florida is the targeted states in this project, see the data file ``Florida.rds``.

 **Structure:**
 The structure of the report is somewhat looser, but still in the spirit of the logistic regression method.Three analysis parts are included in the report.